311 (band): Stereolithic, Archive Compilation and Mosaic (2012–2017)

-Voyager and next album (2018–present)
+Voyager and Full Bloom (2018–present)

-In 2018, 311 and The Offspring toured together on the Never-Ending Summer tour.
-That summer, The Offspring released a cover of 311's "Down" and 311 released a "reggaefied" cover of The Offspring's "Self Esteem".
+In 2018, 311 and the Offspring toured together on the Never-Ending Summer tour.
+That summer, the Offspring released a cover of 311's "Down" and 311 released a "reggaefied" cover of the Offspring's "Self Esteem".
 Hexum states that 311 had "the bulk of an album written" and is working with producer/co-writer John Feldmann of Goldfinger on some tracks.
 Later that summer, Mahoney confirmed that they were working with both Scotch Ralston and John Feldmann on Voyager.
-Voyager released on July 12, 2019.
+Voyager was released on July 12, 2019.
 The documentary Enlarged to Show Detail 3 was released to theaters for one day only on March 11, 2019.

 On March 11, 2020, PRS Guitars asked the band if they were planning to make a new live album or follow-up to Voyager.
 Guitarist Tim Mahoney said, "This year is all about playing live and celebrating 30 years.
 Although we do have a few blocks of time set aside for new music writing and recording, the soonest for any new release would be 2021."
 As part of their 30th anniversary tour, the band was scheduled to co-headline a North American trek with Incubus in the summer of 2020, but it was cancelled because of the COVID-19 pandemic.

 On May 16, 2022, P-Nut announced via Twitter that he would be taking a hiatus from the band after they had finished their upcoming tour schedule.
-On November 30, 2022, P-Nut followed up with an announcement also via Twitter that he will not be taking the hiatus, after having had discussions with the band and having seen support from his family and fans.
+On November 30, 2022, P-Nut followed up with an announcement also via Twitter that he would not be taking a hiatus, after having had discussions with the band and having seen support from his family and fans.

+On June 7, 2024, 311 premiered the music video for "You're Gonna Get It", their first new single since 2019.
+The music video, directed by Brian Bowen Smith, sees Hexum as a bare-knuckle pugilist fighting in an underground arena, reminiscent of the 1999 David Fincher film, Fight Club.
+Hexum said of the track: "The story behind the lyrics to 'You're Gonna Get It' is going back into the mindset of when we were young, and dumb and doing a lot of crazy stuff.
+Sometimes getting away with it, sometimes with consequences.
+And I'm going in and out of the first person saying to myself, 'get your stuff together!
+Or else you're gonna get it.'"

+On September 18, 2024, 311 announced the release of their 14th studio album, Full Bloom, along with its second single, "Need Somebody".
+The album was released on October 25, 2024.
+The band took to Instagram, describing the album as "311 on steroids."